sunilkamat/two-three/README.md

 4. **Progress**:
    - The launcher moves up when blocks pass it
    - Game ends if the launcher reaches 75% of the screen height
+   - Level increases every 50 points
+   - Blocks fall faster with each level

 ## Technical Details